This post is also available on:

 Mutual liquidity

-Mutual liquidity follows the motto “If you give me liquidity, I will give you liquidity”.
-Here it is advisable to ask in the appropriate forums or telegram groups who is willing to make such a liquidity swap.
+Mutual liquidity follows the motto „If you give me liquidity, I will give you liquidity“.
+Here it is recommended to ask in the corresponding forums or Telegram groups who is willing to make such a liquidity swap.

 Lightning Conductor